Mrirfankhan09/Slider-Effect/README.md

 # Slider-Effect
-this is slider effect achieved by using html css and javascript
+This is slider effect achieved by using html css and javascript we are working